brandongregory/dndhelp/src/5e-build-guides/support-caster-builds.md

 ## Healing vs Buffing

-The support role includes two very different responsibilities: healing and buffing.
+The support role includes two different responsibilities: healing and buffing.
 Both are important, but a support character doesn’t necessarily have to be great at both of these things; in fact, many of these builds skew heavily toward one or the other.

 Healer-casters are a mainstay in just about every type of RPG, whether tabletop or video game, and it’s a pretty easy concept to wrap your mind around.
 Anyone who grew up playing Final Fantasy games or other JRPGs knows you should always have a white mage in the party.